mobxjs/mobx/docs/configuration.md

 2. Adding or deleting properties of existing observable plain objects after creation is not automatically picked up.
 If you intend to use objects as index based lookup maps, in other words, as dynamic collections of things, use observable Maps instead.

 It is possible to dynamically add properties to objects, and detect their additions, even when Proxies aren't enabled.
-This can be achieved by using the [collection utilities](object-api.md).
+This can be achieved by using the [collection utilities](collection-utilities.md).
 Make sure that (new) properties are set using the `set` utility, and that the objects are iterated using one of the `values` / `keys` or `entries` utilities, rather than the built-in JavaScript mechanisms.
 But, since this is really easy to forget, we instead recommend using observable Maps if possible.

 ## Decorator support

-For enabling experimental decorator support check out the [Decorators](../best/decorators) section.
+For enabling experimental decorator support check out the [Enabling decorators](enabling-decorators.md) section.

 ## Linting options